Skip to main content

 Frequently Asked Questions

-Check the FAQ section above for answers to common questions about general contractor markups, sub cost handling, estimating unfamiliar projects, cost-plus vs. fixed-price, and how much detail your estimates need.
+Check the FAQ section above for answers to common questions about general contractor markups, sub cost handling, estimating unfamiliar projects, cost-plus vs. fixed-price, estimate detail levels, estimating timelines, general conditions, and estimating software vs. spreadsheets.

 Start Sending Better Estimates Today